 Ankit is one of our students who went through the entire video and attended our free live webinar on how to use the online whiteboard effectively, before his at-home GMAT exam.

-So, here’s what Ankit has to share about his at-home GMAT experience with you.
+So, here’s what Ankit has to say about his at-home GMAT experience.

 After everything, I finally decided to take the GMAT online exam

 I was supposed to take the GMAT on March 23.
 With the implementation of the lockdown, most of the test centres shut down and my exam date started to get postponed.
 It kept getting postponed and I realized at this point that I will miss the September intake by universities this year.

 That’s when I decided to take the online exam to apply for the January intake.